nickbrazeau/nickbrazeau.github.io/content/authors/nickbrazeau/_index.md

 - Researchers
 - Visitors
 ---
-I am a resident physician (start date: July 2023) at Duke Hospitals pursuing an PSTP track with prospective fellowship training in Infectious Diseases.
+I am a resident physician (start date: July 2023) at Duke Hospitals pursuing a PSTP "fast" track with prospective fellowship training in Infectious Diseases.
 In my career as a physician-scientist and infectious disease epidemiologist, I hope to use the intersection of molecular epidemiology, genomics, statistical modeling, and spatial statistics to improve health among the historically underserved.